 The published Opinions in this booklet are offered to assist APA's members and district branches in understanding the Principles.
 Only those questions and answers that address specific issues with heuristic value have been included.
 Questions of a routine nature or those not clearly related to a Principle have been excluded.
+No actual ethical complaints received by APA regarding identified psychiatrists have been used so that this volume does not comprise a casebook of unethical conduct.
 Of note, these opinions are those of the APA Ethics Committee only.
 They do not represent official positions of the American Psychiatric Association.
 In addition to these Opinions, the APA Commentary on Ethics in Practice (2015) is offered by APA as a tool to aid in understanding the complexity of psychiatric ethics and how they apply in different situations.
 That document is freely available on the webpage of the APA Ethics Committee.